jhpyle/docassemble/_docs/installation.md

 the [configuration] as the value of [`appname`] (which defaults to `docassemble`).

+When users configure their [GitHub] integration, they have two checkboxes they can use to configure how the integration works:

+* Access shared repositories
+* Access organizational repositories

+If "Access shared repositories" is checked, then the [GitHub] integration will access repositories that are owned by someone else but shared with the user.
+If "Access organizational repositories" is checked, then [GitHub] integration will access repositories that are in the organization of the user.
+If many repositories are connected with your account, you may need to uncheck these checkboxes.

 ## <a name="email"></a>Setting up e-mail sending

 If you plan to use the [`send_email()`] function or any other feature